6 Qualities of Bad IT Project Managers

 Nobody, I mean, NOBODY knows as much as these enlightened IT Project Managers know.
 They have extraordinary IQs (in their own mind), can handle any situation single-handedly, and think that everyone around them is there to serve them (along with their sub-par mental capacity).
 They listen to no-one, never act on anyone else’s suggestions and believe the world revolves around them.

 Suzanne wrote a book, sort of.
 She contributed one chapter to a compilation of work by about twenty authors.
 It was all about how to program in a particular language.
 You’d think she wrote the Bible!
 That book went with her everywhere.
 It was on her desk.
 It went to every meeting with her.
-If someone was taking an opposite position to her, she would merely glance at this book she contributed one chapter to, for the purpose of shutting the other person up.
+If someone was taking an opposite position to her, she would merely glance at this book for the purpose of shutting the other person up.

 4. They “Motivate” with Fear and Guilt